vegasbrianc/crypto-currency-tracker/README.md

     $ HOSTNAME=$(hostname) docker stack deploy -c docker-compose.yml crypto

-That's it the `docker stack deploy' command deploys the entire Grafana and Prometheus stack automagically to the Docker Swarm.
+That's it the `docker stack deploy` command deploys the entire Grafana and Prometheus stack automagically to the Docker Swarm.
 By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000